Alice's Restaurant: The littering incident

 The incident which Guthrie recounts in the first half of the song was reported in The Berkshire Eagle on November 29, 1965.
 It describes the conviction of Richard J. Robbins, age 19, and Arlo Guthrie, age 18, for illegally disposing of rubbish, and a fine of $25 each, plus an order to remove the trash.
 The arresting officer was Stockbridge police chief William J. Obanhein ("Officer Obie"), and the trial was presided over by Special Judge James E. Hannon.
-It identifies the incriminating evidence as an envelope addressed to a male resident of Great Barrington (presumably Ray Brock) rather than Guthrie.
+It identifies the incriminating evidence as an envelope addressed to a male resident of Great Barrington (presumably Ray Brock); Guthrie remarked that it was Alice who answered Obanhein's phone call: "it wasn't me, but I think I know who did it."
 In a 1972 interview with Playboy's Music Scene, Obanhein denied handcuffing Guthrie and Robbins.
 He also said the real reason there was no toilet seat in the jail cell was to prevent such items from being stolen, not as a suicide deterrent as Guthrie had joked.
 Guthrie also admitted in 2020 that the police photographs were in black-and-white, not in color.
+Robbins commented that the reason neither he nor Guthrie understood that landfills were not always open was because they had both spent most of their upbringings in New York City where the Department of Sanitation handled curbside pickup of all garbage.
 The Microbus that Guthrie and Robbins used to dispose of the garbage was eventually scrapped; the Guthrie Center later acquired a replica that Guthrie occasionally drives.

 The draft

 The Armed Forces Examination and Entrance Station was part of a large complex at 39 Whitehall Street in New York City from 1884 to 1969.
 By the late 1960s, the building had become a target for anti-war protesters, and two bombings left minor damage to the building, prompting the building to be vacated.
 The building has since been repurposed as a mixed-use development and its address changed (it is now 3 New York Plaza).

+Guthrie had appeared at the Whitehall Street facilities in March 1966, after his application for conscientious objector status was rejected.
+He later acknowledged that he was never in danger of being drafted, since he had been given a high draft number.
+A friend commented that he and Guthrie were "not going to get called unless there's a squirrel invasion in New Hampshire."

 The brief mention of "faggots" being rejected for military service in the song's epilogue was based on military policy at the time, which rejected all homosexuals and expelled anyone caught engaging in homosexual behavior with a section 8 dishonorable discharge.
 The policy was modified in 1993 and fully repealed in 2012.

-Guthrie acknowledged that he was never in danger of being drafted because he had been given a high draft number.
-A friend commented that he and Guthrie were "not going to get called unless there's a squirrel invasion in New Hampshire."